Matrix Completion, Counterfactuals, and Factor Analysis of Missing Data: Properties of and Re-estimation

 Our theory is silent about how to compute principal components.
-In the case of complete data, a common practice is to standardize the data prior to PCA estimation.
-But with missing data, whether it is still desirable to standardize the data is an open question.
-Hence, we consider three versions of the estimator: one applied to the raw data $X$, one to the demeanend data, one to the standardized data.
-These are labeled TW(2,1,0) in the tables reported.
+In the case of complete data, a common practice is to first standardize the data.
+But with missing data, it is unclear whether this is still desirable.
+Hence, we consider three versions of the estimator: one applied to the standardized data $X$, one to the demeanend data, one to the raw data.
+These are labeled TW(0,1,2) in the tables reported.
 The mean and standard deviation used in the centering and normalization are computed using the observations available for each series.

 Table \ref{tbl:fro} compares the mean error over 5000 replications, normalized by the size of the corresponding block.
 Not surprisingly, the error in estimating the low rank component is inflated by missing data.
 As seen from Table \ref{tbl:fro}, re-estimation always reduces the error, and imputation of the raw data (ie. method (2)) always has smaller errors than re-estimation using standardized data (ie. method (0)).
 One possible explanation is that when there are few observations from which to estimate the sample means and standard deviations, noise could be injected into the factor estimates.
 The results for \textsc{em} also favor imputation of the raw data.
-Though the finite sample properties of \textsc{em} are comparable to those of \textsc{tw-updated}, the theoretical properties are unknown.

 The Frobenius normed error strongly favors $\tilde C(\tilde X)$, but this is based on averaging the error over all $T\times N$ estimates of $C$.
 Table \ref{tbl:mse} reports the root-mean-square-error for four chosen $(i,t)$ pairs, one in each of the four blocks.
-Evidently, the error depends on observability of $X_{it}$.
-The estimation error is largest if $X_{it}$ is in the \textsc{miss} block and smallest when $X_{it}$ is in the \textsc{bal} block.
+Evidently, the estimation error is largest if $X_{it}$ is in the \textsc{miss} block and smallest when $X_{it}$ is in the \textsc{bal} block.
 As in Table \ref{tbl:fro}, the error is smallest when the factors are re-estimated using $\tilde X$.
 Both results are consistent with the theory.